 Tangential aside: in dynamical systems we talk about creating very high dimensional Takens embedding for state space reconstruction for arbitrary nonlinear dynamics.
 I imagine there are some connections between learning the lower-dimensional manifold upon which lies your data, and the higher dimensional manifold in which your data’s state space is naturally expressed.
 But I would not be the first person to notice this, so hopefully it’s done for me somewhere?

-To look at: ISOMAP, Locally linear embedding, spectral embeddings, multidimensional scaling…
+To look at: ISOMAP, Locally linear embedding, spectral embeddings, diffusion maps, multidimensional scaling…

 Bioinformatics is leading to some weird use of data manifolds; see for example Berger, Daniels, and Yu (2016) for the performance implications of knowing the manifold shape for *-omics search, using compressive manifold storage based on both fractal dimension and metric entropy concepts.
 Also suggestive connection with fitness landscape in evolution.

 Berger, Daniels, and Yu (2016) argue:

 Manifold learning algorithms have recently played a crucial role in unsupervised learning tasks such as clustering and nonlinear dimensionality reduction […] Many such algorithms have been shown to be equivalent to Kernel PCA (KPCA) with data dependent kernels, itself equivalent to performing classical multidimensional scaling (cMDS) in a high dimensional feature space (Schölkopf et al., 1998; Williams, 2002; Bengio et al., 2004). […] Recently, it has been observed that the majority of manifold learning algorithms can be expressed as a regularized loss minimization of a reconstruction matrix, followed by a singular value truncation (Neufeld et al., 2012)